Marcussy34/apudevmatch2025/PLAN.md

 ## 1 · Executive Summary

-**SilentGuard** is a privacy-first security suite delivered as a browser extension (with PWA fallback).
+**Grand Warden** is a privacy-first security suite delivered as a browser extension (with PWA fallback).
 It bundles two core pillars under one UX:

 1. **Password Vault** – Cloud-synced, zero-knowledge credential manager
 2. **Wallet Vault** – Always-encrypted storage & enclave-based signing for Web3 keys